lucapette/website/content/writing/my-programming-principles.md

 you got a syntax error.

 You have to write code so that the machine can run it.
-On the other hand, you must keep in mind the code will need to change at some point in the future so other people can will read it.
+On the other hand, you must keep in mind people will need to read it when they have to change it.
 It's a tough game and realising that writing code is "just" writing has been of great help.

 The idea is to think of code as it was book.
 A book has chapters, the chapters to have paragraphs, the paragraphs to have sentences.
 Now, from the perspective